-- This slide switch is used to change the logic level and operating voltage of the board to either 5V or 3.3V which is useful as if you want to save power, you can set it to 3.3V.
+- This slide switch is used to change the board’s logic level and operating voltage to either 5V or 3.3V, which is helpful as if you want to save power, you can set it to 3.3V.

 - This reset button allows you to reset the board and restart any code uploaded on your Arduino board.
 Once pressed, the reset pin will be temporarily connected to the ground.

-- This reset button is very useful for your projects in the event your code does not repeat itself but you wish to test it multiple times.
+- This reset button is handy for your projects if your code does not repeat itself, but you wish to test it multiple times.

 - This button is conveniently placed on the side to allow you to reset the Seeeduino board even when a shield is placed on top.
-This is not the case in other Arduino boards where the button is placed on top making it hard to access.
+This is different from other Arduino boards where the button is placed on top, making it hard to access.

 10 – RX/TX Indicator

-- Also known as Transmit and receive indicator, the TX and RX LED indicators are connected to TX and RX of the USB-to-UART chip.
+- The TX and RX LED indicators are connected to the TX and RX of the USB-to-UART chip.

-- They work automatically and lets you know when the board is sending or receiving data respectively like when you are uploading a program onto your Arduino board.
+- They work automatically and let you know when the board is sending or receiving data.
+For example, when you upload a program onto your Arduino board.

 11 – Microcontroller